tristanlee85/harperdb-proxy-transform/README.md

 ### `middlewarePath`

-The path to the middleware file which exports a function that returns an Express middleware function.
+The path to the middleware file which exports an Express middleware function.
 This middleware will be applied prior to the proxy transformation middleware.
 See [middleware.js](./middleware.js) for an example.

 ### `transformerPath`

 The path to the transformer file.
-This file exports functions that will be used to transform the request and response.
+This file contain named exports that will be used to transform the request and response.
 See [transformer.js](./transformer.js) for an example.

 ### `staticPath`